 Once you’ve chosen an exchange, you’ll need to sign up and verify your account.
 Verification is usually pretty simply but requires a form of photo ID, like a passport or driving license.

-Now that your account is set up, you’re ready to buy VeChain.
+Now that your account is set up, add funds from an appropriate bank account or crypto wallet and you’re ready to get started.

-If you chose Bitcoin to fund your account, search for the VET/BTC crypto pair and you can buy your coins straight away.
-The process is the same whichever crypto you’ve deposited, you just need to find the current VET price and click ‘buy’.
+If you chose Bitcoin to fund your account, search for the VET/BTC crypto pair.
+The process is the same regardless of the crypto or fiat currency you’ve deposited, you just need to find the current VET price and execute the transaction.